Golf Handicap – A Complete Guide

 40 and above10

-How to calculate golf handicap?
+Different systems to calculate your golf handicap

 There are a number of different methods to calculate your golf handicap, but they all have one goal: to produce a number that reflects a golfer’s potential playing ability as accurately as possible.
-The below-mentioned systems are most commonly used for golf handicap calculation:
+The below-mentioned systems are the most commonly used systems for golf handicap calculation:

 1. USGA Handicap System